LukeMurphey/splunk-file-info/src/README.txt

 Configuring Splunk
 ================================================

 This app exposes a new input type that can be configured in the Splunk Manager.
-To configure it, create a new input in the Manager under Data inputs È File Meta-data.
+To configure it, create a new input in the Manager under Data inputs Â» File Meta-data.